Trump doubts shooter motivated by Iran war as peace talks on hold

 Many in Lebanon are closely watching the status of the U.S.-Iran peace talks, worried that if those talks fall apart, the war here will reignite in full.

-Kat Lonsdorf in Beirut, Jane Arraf in Amman, Jordan, Durrie Bouscaren in Istanbul, and Kate Bartlett in Johannesburg contributed to reporting.
+Kat Lonsdorf in Beirut, Jane Arraf in Amman, Jordan, Durrie Bouscaren in Istanbul and Kate Bartlett in Johannesburg contributed reporting to this story.

 Copyright 2026 NPR